-• understand what kind of internal systems are required in order to achieve market flexibility, i.e., the ability to quickly test and adopt new licensing and pricing models.
+• Understand what internal systems are required to test and adopt different licensing and pricing strategies.

 LICENSING MODEL